 We have been making asset labels in our Brisbane factory since 1993.
 We use state of the art production equipment and have the capacity to handle very large or low volume orders, all with strict quality control.

 Yes, contact us to create tags using custom information from a database.
-This online order form only supports sequential or no numbers.
-Serial numbers tags can be produced using our sequential numbering option.

 A barcode is an optical, machine-readable representation of data.
 A barcode’s symbology refers to the encoding of information into the barcode image.
 Traditional one-dimensional (1D), linear barcodes represent data by varying the width and spacing of parallel lines.
 Two-dimensional (2D) barcodes use rectangles, dots, hexagons and other geometric patterns, called matrix codes, that can contain a great deal more information than a typical 1D barcode.
 They can also suffer partial damage and still be read.